-This product is suitable for investors who are seeking:

-- To genetare Capital appreciation - To invest predominantly in equity and equity related instruments.
+This product is suitable for investors who are seeking: Scheme Riskometer Scheme Riskometer To genetare Capital appreciation To invest predominantly in equity and equity related instruments.
+Investors understand that their principal will be at very high risk.
+Investors understand that their principal will be at very high risk.